quentin-st/Simple-Deployment-Script/README.md

     ./deploy.py --project /home/john/website/

+### Alias
+You can create an alias to easily execute this command from anywhere:

+    # ~/.bashrc
+    # ...

+    alias deploy='/root/Simple-Deployment-Script/deploy.py'

+Execute `source ~/.bashrc` to take changes into account in your current session.
+You'll then be able to execute `deploy --project my_project` from any directory.

 ## About plugins output encoding
 Depending on your server's encoding, you may have to explicit `PYTHONIOENCODING` environment variable to force it to UTF-8: